Back Pain After Chemo: Can Chemo Cause Sciatica? | MyBCTeam

 • Hormone therapy drugs — Anastrozole (Arimidex), letrozole (Femara), exemestane (Aromasin), and tamoxifen (Soltamox)

-The likelihood of developing CIPN depends on factors such as the type of chemotherapy drug, its dose and schedule, and whether it’s given with other chemotherapy drugs.
+The likelihood of developing CIPN depends on the type of chemotherapy drug, its dose, schedule, and whether it’s given with other chemotherapy drugs.
 Your previous treatments (surgery, radiation, and chemotherapy) and other health conditions also play roles.
+However, CIPN is one of the most serious complications associated with anticancer drugs.

 CIPN occurs in 57 percent to 83 percent of people who’ve received taxanes.
 Of those people, 2 percent to 33 percent experience severe neuropathy.
 CIPN typically starts within the first two months of chemotherapy and can last months to years.